Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-The next statement highlights the record Row of the Student as a visual indication that the searched item is found in the row.
-The msgText value is displayed in the Label's Caption Property on the Form.
+The next statement highlights the Student’s record row as a visual cue that the searched item has been found.
+At the same time, the value stored in msgText is displayed in the Label control by setting its Caption property on the Form.

 The Full VBA Code on the Form Module.